prscX/react-native-bottom-action-sheet/README.md

 `$ npm install react-native-image-helper --save`

+- Add `react-native-vector-icons` to your app package.json and configure it as per their installation steps

+`$ npm install react-native-vector-icons --save`

 - **iOS**

 	- Add the following to your `Podfile` -> `ios/Podfile` and run pod update: